 My name is Ruth.
 The story I’m about to tell you is true.
 All of its characters are real people who really did the things I’ll describe.
 I mention this at the outset because over the generations my story has so clearly predicted the relationships between Israel, the Church, and the Messiah that many who study it forget that it really happened.
 That fact that my story was once included among the books of the Prophets of Israel and even today is read in synagogues around the world on Pentecost has added to its mystique.
 Like several other biblical events, it’s a true story that can also be viewed allegorically.
 Here’s how it happened…MORE at the highlighted link above

-Also of interest, on May 30th of this year it is for Nasso or; “taken up” or “lift up” (see the highlighted link just below)
+Also of interest is Nasso or; “taken up” or “lift up” (see the highlighted link just below)

 ” Naso or Nasso (נָשֹׂא — Hebrew for “lift up,” the sixth word, and the first distinctive word, in the parashah) is the 35th weekly Torah portion (פָּרָשָׁה, parashah) in the annual Jewish cycle of Torah reading and the second in the book of Numbers.
 It constitutes Numbers 4:21–7:89.
 Naso has the largest number of letters, words, and verses of any of the 54 weekly Torah portions.
 The parashah is made up of 8,632 Hebrew letters, 2,264 Hebrew words, and 176 verses, and can occupy about 311 lines in a Torah Scroll (סֵפֶר תּוֹרָה, Sefer Torah).”

 “Jews generally read it in late May or June, typically on the first Shabbat after Shavuot.”
-This year it is on May 30th.
+Click THIS LINK for dates of the reading each year.